nonpartisan-redistricting-datahub/pdv-ok/README.md

 Please reach out to info@redistrictingdatahub.org to reach our support team if you have any questions.

-## vest-co-2020
+## vest-ok-2020

-RDH's partner data validation for VEST's 2020 CO file.
+RDH's partner data validation for VEST's 2020 OK file.
 VEST's raw file is available  [here](https://dataverse.harvard.edu/file.xhtml?fileId=4750437&version=17.0)